 Contact the College of Veterinary Medicine and Biomedical Sciences for more information regarding the support fee and application deadlines.

-If you have further questions regarding domicile requirements for the Professional Veterinary Medical Program, contact Student Financial Services.
+If you have further questions regarding domicile requirements for the Professional Veterinary Medical Program, contact the Office of Financial Aid.
 When inquiring, specify that you are applying to the Professional Veterinary Medical Program.